maubanel/Jira-Software/new-project/README.md

 ##### `Step 2.`\|`JIRASOFT`| :small_blue_diamond: :small_blue_diamond:

-Now most of the time we will be using the **Software Development | Scrum** Template that they give us.
-We will use the default one to start.
+Select the **Software Development | Scrum** Template that they give us.
+We will use this as our starting point.

 ![pick the scrum template](images/ScrumTemplate.png)